theomoondev/theomoondev.github.io/_projects/1_project.md

 ---
 layout: page
-title: TravelAdvisory API
+title: TravelAdvisory API Reference
-description: Sample of a REST API reference written as an OpenAPI specification in YAML format, presented as an interactive HTML view using Redocly
+description: Sample of a REST API reference written as an OpenAPI specification in YAML format, presented in an interactive HTML view using Redocly
 importance: 1
 category: software
 ---